Marisa C. Katz

 Presentations & Awards

-In 2014 and 2015, Super Lawyers recognized Marisa as a Minnesota “Rising Star.”
+From 2014 through 2017, Super Lawyers has recognized Marisa as a Minnesota “Rising Star.”
 Each year, no more than 2.5% of practicing attorneys in the state receive this award, which is based on a combination of peer nominations and objective criteria.

-Marisa has previously been an invited lecturer and speaker at the National Association of Housing Counselors and Agencies annual conference presenting on bankruptcy law; at Southern University New Orleans graduate course on domestic violence law; at community centers in metropolitan New Orleans on jurisdictional problems of relocation and displacement following Hurricane Katrina; and at Loyola University-New Orleans School of Law on working in the public sector.
+Marisa regularly presents at continuing legal education courses in both consumer and employment law, including recently for the Minnesota Chapter of the National Employment Lawyers Association and the Webcast Seminar series with Minnesota CLE.
+Earlier in her career, she was an invited lecturer and speaker at the National Association of Housing Counselors and Agencies annual conference presenting on bankruptcy law; at Southern University New Orleans graduate course on domestic violence law; at community centers in metropolitan New Orleans on jurisdictional problems of relocation and displacement following Hurricane Katrina; and at Loyola University-New Orleans School of Law on working in the public sector.

 Admissions & Education